data-apis/scipy-2023-presentation/paper.rst

 Data Types
 ----------

+*TODO: consider rolling into the "Array Object" section above.*

 Data types are defined as named dtype objects in the array namespace, e.g., `xp.float64`.
 Nothing is specified about what these objects actually are beyond that they should obey basic equality testing.
 Introspection on these